Fcornaire/TF.EX/README.md

 # Usage

-It fairly easy to use the mod:
+It fairly easy to install this mod:

-1. Download and install [FortRise](https://github.com/Terria-K/FortRise) if not already
+1. Install [FortRise](https://github.com/Terria-K/FortRise) with Debug ON , this can be changed by modifying the ```PatchVersion.txt``` file in the Towerfall root directory
 2. Download the latest TF EX [release](https://github.com/Fcornaire/TF.EX/releases)
 3. Create a `Mods` directory at the root of your Towerfall install directory if not done already
-4. Extract the `TF.EX` zip into the precedent `Mods` folder.
+4. Extract the `TF.EX` zip into the `Mods` folder.
-5. You are now ready and the mod should be referenced and loaded by FortRise
+5. You are now ready and the mod should be referenced and loaded by FortRise when the game starts

-You have the option to change your tag in the in game option.
+You have the option to change your username in the in-game options.
-You can also change the input delay but leaving it 2 is a good start.
+You can also change the input delay, but leaving it at 2 is usually fine.

-You should also be able to see 2 new versus mode (All the way to the right):
+You should also be able to see 2 new versus modes (All the way to the right):

-1. Netplay Quickplay : Play against a randomly choosed opponent 'close' to your location.
-Choose the mode and wait until the game find an opponent, then choose a character and play
+1. Netplay Quickplay: Play against a randomly chosen opponent 'close' to your location.
+Choose the mode and wait until the game finds an opponent, then choose a character and play
-2. Netplay Direct: Play against someone in particular (by exchanging code connection).
+2. Netplay Direct: Play against someone in particular (by exchanging connection codes).

-If you did played some matchs, a directory `Replays` should have been created in the Towerfall root directory.
+If you've played some matches, a `Replays` directory should have been created in the Towerfall root directory.
-You can view one of those game by:
+You can view the replays by:

 1. Launching Towerfall
 2. In the main menu, press ² to open it and enter the following command: